From Policy to Practice: A Guide to Navigating Disability Leave

 Short-term disability benefits often provide financial assistance to the employee, replacing a portion of their income during the period of disability.

-FMLA leave is generally unpaid, although employees may be able to use accrued paid leave (such as sick or vacation days) to receive compensation during their absence.
+FMLA leave is generally unpaid, although employees may be able to use accrued paid leave (such as sick leave or vacation days) to receive compensation during their absence.

 Short-term disability benefits are usually provided through employer-sponsored insurance plans or purchased individually, subject to the terms and conditions of the policy.